top of page

 **This blog post includes Amazon affiliate links and I will earn a commission for qualifying orders through these links.

 Check out the transition of this pantry.
-Goes from disorganized to organized in one weekend
+It goes from disorganized, to organized, in one weekend.

-My pantry was also all white and was laking some style, so I added some color with peal and stick wallpaper.
+In addition to being disorganized, my pantry was also all white and was lacking style, so I added color with peel and stick wallpaper.

 Steps in this project and materials needed: